Roblox CEO podcasts about the rise of the metaverse

 But Sturman also pointed to the challenge of digital safety and using sentiment analysis and AI to monitor it.

-“There’s a growing amount of work on what safety looks like…with sentiment analysis, sentiment analysis and AI,” he said.
-“But not too many folks are putting it all together and saying, ‘we’ve got 100 milliseconds to make a good decision on what you’re saying right now before we bleep you out or something like that.’
+“There’s a growing amount of work on what safety looks like … with sentiment analysis, sentiment analysis and AI,” he said.
+“But not too many folks are putting it all together and saying, ‘We’ve got 100 milliseconds to make a good decision on what you’re saying right now before we bleep you out or something like that.’
 I think that’s an example of where things are uniquely Roblox and uniquely exciting, and I’m very confident we’re gonna solve these problems in some really groundbreaking ways.”

 On creators